kwindus/lambda-key-delete/README.md

 terragrunt plan -target=module.lambda
 terragrunt apply -target=module.lambda
 ```
-Otherwise, you can use the approach straight from the terraform docs:
+Otherwise, you can use the approach straight from the terraform docs which I have included outside of the
+module directory as main.tf:

 (https://www.terraform.io/docs/providers/aws/r/lambda_function.html)

 ### Verify